jpetazzo/wordsmith/README.en.md

 ### web

-This is a webserver written in Go.
+This is a web server written in Go.
 To compile Go code, we can use the `golang` official image, or install Go packages in any of the official base images.